 - vascular dementia

-In the UK it affects around 750,000 people, including one in five people over the age of 80 years old.
-There are around 16,000 people under the age of 65 currently living with dementia in the UK.
+In the UK it affects around 850,000 people.
+This impacts not just on the person who has dementia but also on families and carers but also wider society.
+There are more than 40,000 people under the age of 65 currently living with dementia in the UK.

 Symptoms of dementia can include: